 While COVID-19 has affected many job opportunities in Las Vegas, professionals can still find employment across economic sectors.
 The highest-paying careers in Las Vegas include positions in transportation, marketing, and computer and information systems.
 Managerial roles offer some of the most lucrative opportunities.

 The following data explores the highest-paying careers in Las Vegas that do not require a first-professional degree, like a doctor of medicine or juris doctor, and their mean wages in the city.

 |Computer and Information Systems Managers||$136,690|

 The most significant industries in Las Vegas include tourism and hospitality, aerospace and defense, business and finance, healthcare, and manufacturing.
 While the tourism and hospitality industry in Las Vegas has experienced setbacks related to the COVID-19 pandemic, recent data shows an increase in employment numbers.

-Resorts, hotels, and casinos account for many employment opportunities in Las Vegas, but individuals with or without college degrees can also find jobs in Las Vegas within the healthcare and transportation fields.
+Resorts, hot account for many employment opportunities in Las Vegas, but individuals with or without college degrees can also find jobs in Las Vegas within the healthcare and transportation fields.
 The nearby Nellis Air Force base also provides employment options for individuals with aerospace and defense education and experience.